Disk accesses, memory accesses, I/O activities, etc

 Where:

-is the timing of every instructions
+t is the timing of every instruction

-is the timing of a cycles-1
+t/s is the timing of a cycle

-is the further cycles that then
+s-1 is the further cycles that the n-th instruction needs to complete

 9.2.5 Designing ISAs for Pipelining

-- MIPS instructions are the same length. => much easier to fetch instructions in the first pipeline stage, and to decode them in the second stage.
+MIPS instructions are the same length. => much easier to fetch instructions in the first pipeline stage, and to decode them in the second stage.

-- MIPS has only a few instruction formats, with the source register fields being located in the same place in each instruction. => the second stage can begin reading the register file at the same time that the hardware is determining what type of instruction was fetched.
+MIPS has only a few instruction formats, with the source register fields being located in the same place in each instruction. => the second stage can begin reading the register file at the same time that the hardware is determining what type of instruction was fetched.

-- MIPS memory operands only appear in loads or stores. => the execute stage can be used to calculate the memory address, and then access memory in the following stage.
+MIPS memory operands only appear in loads or stores. => the execute stage can be used to calculate the memory address, and then access memory in the following stage.

-- MIPS operands must be aligned in memory. => the requested data can be transferred between processor and memory in a single pipeline stage.
+MIPS operands must be aligned in memory. => the requested data can be transferred between processor and memory in a single pipeline stage.

 9.2.6 Pipeline Hazards